Gifford Lectures

-The Gifford Lectures (/ˈgɪfərd/) are an annual series of lectures which were established in 1887 by the will of Adam Gifford, Lord Gifford.
+The Gifford Lectures (/ˈgɪfərd/) are an annual series of lectures which were established in 1887 by the will of Adam Gifford, Lord Gifford at the four ancient universities of Scotland: St Andrews, Glasgow, Aberdeen and Edinburgh.
 Their purpose is to "promote and diffuse the study of natural theology in the widest sense of the term – in other words, the knowledge of God."
 A Gifford lectures appointment is one of the most prestigious honours in Scottish academia.
-The lectures are given at four Scottish universities: University of St Andrews, University of Glasgow, University of Aberdeen and University of Edinburgh.